npnpatidar/rajasthan/docs/RAS/8_law/RAS MAINS 2025 LAW L-6_summary.md

 * If used without permission, penalties (urban assessment levy, premium, or both) apply.

-# Land Ownership and Use in the Indian Context: Exam Notes
+# Land Ownership and Use in the Indian Context

 **Continuing from the previous section:**  The previous section detailed orders exempt from appeal/revision under the Indian Limitation Act.
 This section details land ownership and its implications.